ganicodes/next-project-template/README.md

 - If dev server fails to start, check Node version and installed packages.
 Remove `node_modules` and reinstall (`pnpm install`) if needed.
 - If Prisma client generation fails, make sure `npx prisma generate` runs after `pnpm install`.

----

-If you'd like, I can:

-- add a small authenticated header component and protect routes;
-- add session/type augmentation for TypeScript;
-- switch the auth scaffold to a non-database (provider-only) setup.

-Tell me which and I will implement it next.